bbatsov/projectile/README.md

 introducing external dependencies.
 For instance - finding project files is done in pure Emacs Lisp without the use of GNU find.

+Projectile also tries to be practical - if some external tools could speed up some task substantially and the tools are available, Projectile will leverage them.

 This library provides easy project management and navigation.
 The concept of a project is pretty basic - just a folder containing special file.
 Currently `git`, `mercurial` and `bazaar` repos are